Crux: Characteristics

-In tropical regions Crux can be seen in the sky from April to June.
-Crux is exactly opposite to Cassiopeia on the celestial sphere, and therefore it cannot appear in the sky with the latter at the same time.
-In this era, south of Cape Town, Adelaide, and Buenos Aires (the 34th parallel south), Crux is circumpolar and thus always appears in the sky.
+In tropical regions, Crux can be seen in the sky from April to June.
+Crux is exactly opposite to Cassiopeia on the celestial sphere, so it cannot appear in the sky with the latter at the same time.
+In this era, south of Cape Town, Adelaide, and Buenos Aires (the 34th parallel south), Crux is circumpolar, thus always appears in the sky.

-Crux is sometimes confused with the nearby False Cross by stargazers.
-The False Cross is larger and dimmer, does not have a fifth star, and lacks the two prominent nearby "Pointer Stars".
+Crux is sometimes confused with the nearby False Cross asterism by stargazers.
+The False Cross consists of stars in Carina and Vela, is larger and dimmer, does not have a fifth star, and lacks the two prominent nearby "Pointer Stars".
 Between the two is the even larger and dimmer Diamond Cross.

 Visibility

-Crux is easily visible from the southern hemisphere, south of 35th parallel at practically any time of year as circumpolar.
-It is also visible near the horizon from tropical latitudes of the northern hemisphere for a few hours every night during the northern winter and spring.
-For instance, it is visible from Cancun or any other place at latitude 25° N or less at around 10 pm at the end of April.
+Crux is easily visible from the Southern Hemisphere, south of 35th parallel at practically any time of year as circumpolar.
+It is also visible near the horizon from tropical latitudes of the Northern Hemisphere for a few hours every night during the northern winter and spring.
+For instance, it is visible from Cancún or any other place at latitude 25° N or less at around 10 pm at the end of April.
 There are 5 main stars.

-Due to precession, Crux will move closer to the South Pole in the next millennia, up to 67 degrees south declination for the middle of the constellation.
-However, by the year 14,000 Crux will be visible for most parts of Europe and continental United States which will extend to North Europe by the year 18,000 as it will be less than 30 degrees south declination.
+Due to precession, Crux will move closer to the South Pole in the next few millennia, up to 67° south declination for the middle of the constellation.
+However, by the year 14,000, Crux will be visible for most parts of Europe and the continental United States.
+Its visibility will extend to Northern Europe by 18,000, when it will be less than 30° south declination.